AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

 ## Configuring Nginx as a Loadbalancer
-Now we are going to working with the second instance, `Instance B`
+Now we are going to be working with the second instance, `Instance B`

-Followiing the same procedure as in `Intance A`, We are going to run this instance on terminal aferwhich we will install Nginx with the following command
+Following the same procedure as in `Instance A`, We are going to run this instance on terminal aferwhich we will install Nginx with the following command
 `sudo apt update -y && sudo apt install nginx -y`

 ##### it is important to note that :